glennklockwood/limelead/content/electronics/bipolar-junction-transistors.md

 ### 1. Identifying the different transistor modes

-As discussed above, transistors can operate in one of three modes:
+As discussed above, NPN transistors can operate in one of three modes:

 Mode       | Criteria | Behavior
 -----------|----------|---------